 - (1) Gross margin is calculated as net revenues less production expenses.
 Production expenses consist of the following expense categories from our consolidated statements of income: (i) commissions and advisory fees and (ii) brokerage, clearing and exchange.
-All other expense categories, including depreciation and amortization, are considered general and administrative in nature.
+All other expense categories, including depreciation ad amortization, are considered general and administrative in nature.
 Because our gross margin amounts do not include any depreciation and amortization expense, our gross margin amounts may not be comparable to those of others in our industry. - (2) This table includes a reconciliation of Adjusted EBITDA and Adjusted Net Income to net income.
-For a description of why we present Adjusted EBITDA and Adjusted Net Income please see "- How We Evaluate Growth." - (3) Represents amortization of intangible assets and software as a result of our purchase accounting adjustments from our merger transaction in 2005 and our 2007 acquisitions of UVEST, the Affiliated Entities and IFMG. - (4) Represents share-based compensation expense related to vested stock options awarded to employees and non-executive directors based on the grant date fair value under the Black-Scholes valuation model. - (5) Represents acquisition and integration costs primarily as a result of our 2007 acquisitions of UVEST, the Affiliated Entities and IFMG. - (6) Represents organizational restructuring charges incurred for severance and one-time termination benefits, assets impairments, lease and contract termination fees and other transfer costs.

-- (7) Represents debt amendment costs incurred in 2010 for amending and restating our credit agreement to establish a new term loan tranche and to extend the maturity of an existing tranche on our senior credit facilities, and debt extinguishment costs to redeem our subordinated notes. - (8) Represents impairment charges in 2008 for our equity investment in Blue Frog, as well as other taxes and employment tax withholding related to a nonqualified deferred compensation plan. - (9) EBITDA Adjustments and amortization of purchased intangible assets and software have been tax effected using a federal rate of 35.0% and the applicable effective state rate, which ranged from 4.23% to 4.71%, net of the federal tax benefit. - (10) Represents the after-tax expense on non-qualified stock options for which we receive a tax deduction upon exercise, and the full expense impact of incentive stock options granted to employees for which we do not receive a tax deduction.
-Share-based compensation for vesting of incentive stock options was \$1.3 million, \$1.2 million, \$1.2 million, \$0.8 million, \$0.8 million, \$0.7 million, \$0.7 million, \$0.7 million, \$0.8 million, - (11) Represents Adjusted Net Income divided by weighted average number of shares outstanding on a fully diluted basis.
+For a description of why we present Adjusted EBITDA and Adjusted Net Income please see "- How We Evaluate Growth." - (3) Represents amortization of intangible assets and software as a result of our purchase accounting adjustments from our merger transaction in 2005 and our 2007 acquisitions of UVEST, the Affiliated Entities and IFMG. - (4) Represents share-based compensation expense related to vested stock options awarded to employees and non-executive directors based on the grant date fair value under the Black-Scholes valuation model. - (5) Represents acquisition and integration costs primarily as a result of our 2007 acquisitions of UVEST, the Affiliated Entities and IFMG.
+Included in the three months ended September 30, 2010 and June 30, 2010 are expenditures for certain legal settlements that have not been resolved with the indemnifying party.
+See "Business Legal Proceedings." - (6) Represents organizational restructuring charges incurred for severance and one-time termination benefits, assets impairments, lease and contract termination fees and other transfer costs.
+(7) Represents debt amendment costs incurred in 2010 for amending and restating our credit agreement to establish a new term loan tranche and to extend the maturity of an existing tranche on our senior credit facilities, and debt extinguishment costs to redeem our subordinated notes, as well as certain professional fees incurred. - (8) Represents impairment charges in 2008 for our equity investment in Blue Frog, as well as other taxes and employment tax withholding related to a nonqualified deferred compensation plan. - (9) EBITDA Adjustments and amortization of purchased intangible assets and software have been tax effected using a federal rate of 35.0% and the applicable effective state rate, which ranged from 4.23% to 4.71%, net of the federal tax benefit. - (10) Represents the after-tax expense on non-qualified stock options for which we receive a tax deduction upon exercise, and the full expense impact of incentive stock options granted to employees for which we do not receive a tax deduction.
+Share-based compensation for vesting of incentive stock options was \$1.3 million, \$1.2 million, \$1.2 million, \$0.8 million, \$0.6 million, \$0.7 million, \$0.7 million, \$0.7 million, \$0.7 million, \$0.8 million, \$0.8 million, \$0.8 million, \$0.8 million, \$0.8 million, \$0.7 million, \$0.7 million, \$0.7 million, \$0.8 millio - (11) Represents Adjusted Net Income divided by weighted average number of shares outstanding on a fully diluted basis.
 Set forth is a reconciliation of earnings per share on a fully diluted basis as calculated in accordance with GAAP to Adjusted Net Income per share: